letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 :green:`NORMAL` is the regular set of plugins, you can consider these plugins stable with all secondary features enabled, like I2C multiplexer, RTTL, DEBUG logging, etc.

-:yellow:`COLLECTION` (split into sets A..) with plugins that don't fit into the NORMAL builds.
+:yellow:`COLLECTION` (split into sets A..x) with plugins that don't fit into the NORMAL builds.
 Because of space limitations, this collection is split into a number of sets.
 When only :yellow:`COLLECTION` is mentioned, the plugin is available in **all** :yellow:`COLLECTION` builds.
 Also, some features are disabled to save space in the .bin files, like the I2C multiplexer feature, RTTTL, tooltips, and some DEBUG logging.

 :red:`DEVELOPMENT` is used for plugins that are still being developed and are not considered stable at all.
 Currently there are no DEVELOPMENT builds available.